CartoDB/observatory-extension/doc/measures_functions.md

 metadata to those functions if it is not processed by ```OBS_GetMeta(extent, metadata)``` first.

+`OBS_GetMeta` makes it possible to automatically select appropriate timespans and boundaries for the measurement you want.

 #### Arguments

 Name | Description
 ---- | -----------
 extent | A geometry of the extent of the input geometries metadata | A JSON array composed of metadata input objects.
-Each indicates one desired measure for an output column, and optionally additional parameters about that column
+Each indicates one desired measure for an output column, and optionally additional parameters about that column max_timespan_rank | How many historical time periods to include.
+Defaults to 1 max_boundary_score_rank | How many alternative boundary levels to include.
+Defaults to 1 num_target_geoms | Target number of geometries.
+Boundaries with close to this many objects within `extent` will be ranked highest.

 The schema of the metadata input objects are as follows: